 This error is more common than you think.
-The most common reason it appears is because the SolidWorks client has updated to the latest version of SolidWorks, but the server has not been updated.
+It usually appears because the SOLIDWORKS client has updated to the latest version of SOLIDWORKS, but the server has not been updated.
 As the error message states, “The SNL Server needs updating.”
 Note: The link in the error dialog box no longer works.

 Here is a brief review of the steps to safely upgrade the server.
 Note: There is an upgrade option, but we recommend the following steps to ensure that you do not run into any issues.

 On the server…

 1. Verify borrowed licenses are returned.